 If you have questions about the arrangements and support offered by the school we would encourage you to contact the Headteacher or the SENCO at your child’s school.

 Transport to school

-If you receive assistance with school transport provided by the council, check our education and support for children and young people page.
+If you receive assistance with school transport provided by the council, check our schools, education and childcare page.

 Health and social care

 Health and care services are continually reviewing arrangements with schools and families to maintain support and will do so whenever possible.

 We are in regular contact with every school that works with South Gloucestershire children to support vulnerable families.
 Additional support has been coordinated, and there has been a joint approach by health, social care and education.